rirolab/rirolab.github.io/undergrad.markdown

 permalink: /undergrads/
 ---

-We are looking for highly motivated undergrad researchers, particularly for this winter 2021.
+# We are looking for highly motivated undergrad interns for this summer 2022.

 ## Potential topics for Undergrads
 - Natural-language grounding for mobile manipulation
 - Quadruped robot integration for SLAM
-- Deformable object manipulation via RL
+- Deformable object manipulation via reinforcement learning (RL)
-- Inverse constraint learning
+- Inverse constraint learning (inverse reinforcement learning)
 - Visually-guided tactile manipulation

 After building the above systems, you will be asked to control it by applying reinforcement learning, end-to-end learning, probabilistic movement primitives, etc.